 Uncle Arthur/Sell Me A Coat/Rubber Band/Love You Till Tuesday/There Is A Happy Land/We Are Hungry Men/When I Live My Dream/Little Bombardier/Silly Boy Blue/Come And Buy My Toys/Join The Gang/She's Got Medals/Maid Of Bond Street/Please Mr. Gravedigger.

-Deluxe Edition: CD1: the original album in stereo and mono; CD2: Rubber Band (Mono)/The London Boys (Mono)/The Laughing Gnome (Mono)/The Gospel According To Tony Day (Mono)/Love You Till Tuesday (Mono)/Did You Ever Have A Dream (Mono)/When I Live My Dream (Mono)/Let Me Sleep Beside You (Mono)/Karma Man (Mono)/London Bye Ta Ta (Mono)/In The Heat Of The Morning (Mono)/The Laughing Gnome (Stereo)/The Gospel According To Tony Day (Stereo)/Did You Ever Have A Dream (Stereo)/Let Me Sleep Beside You (Stereo)/Karma Man (Stereo)/In The Heat Of The Morning (Stereo)/When I'm Five/Ching-A-Ling (Stereo)/Sell Me A Coat (1969)/Love You Till Tuesday (BBC)/When I Live My Dream (BBC)/Little Bombardier (BBC)/Silly Boy Blue (BBC)/In The Heat of the Morning (BBC).
+Deluxe Edition: CD1: the original album in stereo and mono; CD2: Rubber Band (Single Version)/The London Boys/The Laughing Gnome (Single Version)/The Gospel According To Tony Day (Mono)/Love You Till Tuesday (Single Version)/Did You Ever Have A Dream (Mono)/When I Live My Dream (Single Version)/Let Me Sleep Beside You (Mono)/Karma Man (Mono)/London Bye Ta Ta (Mono)/In The Heat Of The Morning (Mono)/The Laughing Gnome (Stereo)/The Gospel According To Tony Day (Stereo)/Did You Ever Have A Dream (Stereo)/Let Me Sleep Beside You (Stereo)/Karma Man (Stereo)/In The Heat Of The Morning (Stereo)/When I'm Five/Ching-A-Ling (Stereo)/Sell Me A Coat (1969)/Love You Till Tuesday (BBC)/When I Live My Dream (BBC)/Little Bombardier (BBC)/Silly Boy Blue (BBC)/In The Heat of the Morning (BBC).

 The original debut album, released in mono and stereo (Deram DML 1007/SML 1007).
 The US edition (Deram DE 16003/DES 18003; second), which has a blue instead of white rim, was released in August.
 This edition omits 'We Are Hungry Men' and 'Maid Of Bond Street' and mis-spells 'Little Bombardier' ("Little Bombadier") and 'Silly Boy Blue' ("Silly Boy Blues").
 Both mono editions use slightly different mixes of 'Uncle Arthur' and 'Please Mr. Gravedigger'.
 The US mono edition was counterfeited in the late 80s.

-Reissued on LP with the same front cover photo in Japan (King DL-44), France (Deram 291029) in 1981.
-The Deram material has appeared on numerous reissues, both on vinyl and CD.
+Reissued on LP with the same front cover photo in Japan (King DL-44) and France (Deram 291029) in 1981.
+The Deram material has appeared on numerous compilations, both on vinyl and CD.
 Please see the Early Works section for an overview.

 The first edition on CD (London 800 087-2; third), using white lettering, already appeared in 1983 in Germany.
 A further 1987 German edition (Deram MCPS 800 087-2; fourth) and an odd 12-track 1998 US/Canada edition (Rebound 314 520 515-2; fifth) use the same cover.
 The latter drops 'Silly Boy Blue' and 'Little Bombardier'.
 Finally, a Japanese mini LP edition of The Deram Anthology compilation (Deram/Universal UICY-9411; sixth) used the artwork of the debut album.